Among Giants and “Bucket List” Hikers in a Dryer Rainforest

 - A lot more hikers visit now; most do predictable loops or treks.
 Look up posts on Olympic Park trips and plan something different for maximum solitude!
 Fewer people in late fall.

 - Other private lodging near park somewhat detracted from rest days.
 Emerald Valley Inn was overpriced and seemed rather greedy in refund policy.
 The 3 Rivers Resort had helpful staff but overbearing management.
-We were chastised by owner (or manager) for hanging out gear to dry (at a rustic resort with cabins and campground).
-When we said we had received permission from friendly staff, the manager assured us the staffer would be reprimanded!
+We were chastised by owner (or manager) for hanging our gear to dry (at a rustic resort with cabins and campground).
+When we said we had received permission from friendly staff, manager assured us staffer would be reprimanded!

 - We found reasonable and flexible local shuttle drivers.
-For west/north side of park, Karen’s Shuttles (call or text 360-244-0617); for southside OP River Shuttles (Alicia, 360-593-4898).
+For west/north side of park, Karen’s Shuttles (call or text 360-244-0617); for southside, OP River Shuttles (Alicia, 360-593-4898).
 Shuttle service found online was more expensive and less flexible.

 show less